KhoslaMoksh/Car_Sales_SQL/README.md

 Q7 = Which sales are higher than the average for that car's model, and how much higher are they?<br>
 Q8 = What is the impact of car condition on the sale price?<br>
 Q9 = How does the odometer value impact the sale price?<br>
-Q10 = What is the highest, lowest, and average selling price for each brand, and how many different models are sold?<br>
+Q10 = What is each brand's highest, lowest, and average selling price, and how many different models are sold?<br>